OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Reactive Replace

-If a node temporarily fails, then recovers without a loss of historic delta; the node will automatically rejoin the cluster and have the any delta in data patched via ant-entropy mechanisms, without the need for operator intervention.
+If a node temporarily fails, then recovers without a loss of historic delta; the node will automatically rejoin the cluster and have any delta in data patched via anti-entropy mechanisms, without the need for operator intervention.

 If a node has failed following an incident, and all data on the node is lost, the cluster can still be recovered back to its previous state without requiring a backup of the failed node.